fabiospampinato/vscode-commands/README.md

 ### Simple commands

-- Add buttons for opening the command palette, the global settings and toggling zen mode
+- Add buttons for opening the command palette, the global settings and toggling zen mode.

 ```js
 {